-- Choker shot: A typical choker shot shows the subject’s face from just above the eyebrows to just below their mouth and is between a close-up and extreme close-up.
+- Choker shot: A typical choker shot shows the subject’s face from just above the eyebrows to just below the mouth and is between a close-up and an extreme close-up.

 - Full shot: A full shot is similar to a wide shot except that it focuses on the character in the frame, showing them from head to toe.

 - Cowboy shot: This is similar to the medium shot except that the character is shown from the hips or waist up.

 - Establishing shot: This is a long shot at the beginning of a scene that shows objects, buildings, and other elements of a setting from a distance to establish where the next sequence of events takes place.

 What Are the Basic Types of Camera Shots?

 The distance your subject is to the camera impacts how the audience feels about them.
 Your subject will appear largest in a close-up or choker shot and smallest in a wide or long shot.